 - Identify vulnerable patient populations in terms of environmental toxin exposures.

-- Apply a structured approach to taking an environmental health history that includes consideration of potential toxins in air, land, and water.
+- Apply a structured approach to taking an environmental medicine history that includes consideration of potential toxins in air, land, and water.

 - Acquire familiarity with consumer resources that can help individuals reduce unnecessary environmental toxin exposures, and recognize how cultural and socioeconomic status may influence their number of exposures and ability to limit exposure.

-- Assess the impact of some of the emerging technologies and agricultural practices on environmental health and how they are affecting human health.
+- Assess the impact of some of the emerging technologies and agricultural practices on environmental medicine and how they are affecting human health.

 - Identify several resources for patients and clinicians interested in environmental advocacy.